 Duration:

-This short course should take 60 - 120 minutes to complete.
+The course should take on average 60 - 120 minutes to complete.

 Certification: